wp-plugins/ceceppa-multilingua/readme.txt

 5. Link to the article
 6. Menus configuration
 7. Box for see or add translation to current post/page
+7. Box for manage language files

 == Changelog ==

+= 1.2.0 =
+* Plugin automatically try to download language file when you add new language.
+* Locale is detected correctly
+* Plugin use wordpress localization for widget titles.
+* Improved documetation: Added "Functions" tab in "Shortcode & Functions" page.
+* Now title of category will also be translate in "/category/" page
+* Fixed comments count when choose to group them
+* Improved ui: Now the plugin use wordpress style for tables
+* Now you can download language file for wordpress directly from "Ceceppa Multilingua" page.

 = 1.1.2 =
 * Fixed duplicated items in "edit taxonomies form"